SeanDonnellanWDI/jot-client/README.md

 ## Unsolved Problems, Next Steps, and Nice-to-Have's
 - Make this README better
+- Integrate a drag and drop jQuery library
 - Remove the joke user-facing messages.
 Make them actually informative and useful messages.
 - Build, test, and connect the thoughts join table
 - Actually style the website correctly